 The dining table at the Academy isn’t just delicious, it’s an idea that brings us back to our senses and can be a model for educational institutions everywhere. – Alice Waters

 Founded in 2007 under the guidance of Alice Waters, the Rome Sustainable Food Project (RSFP) provides the community of the American Academy in Rome with seasonal, nutritious, and delicious food that nourishes scholarship and conviviality.
 Guided by the spirit of the Roman table and using the Academy’s vegetable garden as well as that of nearby farms and organic suppliers, it is Academy’s aim to provide a replicable model of simple, sustainable food for other like-minded institutions.
-The RSFP is sustained by a vibrant internship program [provide link to application and info here] and volunteers from the Academy community.
+The RSFP is sustained by a vibrant internship program and volunteers from the Academy community.
 It is also a member of Rome’s Slow Food Community.

 Creating a Model

 The central mission of the RSFP is to nourish and support both work and conviviality at the AAR community table.

 The Rome Sustainable Food Project as an eco-gastronomic endeavor that supports the mission of the Academy: the kitchen cooks seasonally and sustainably; menus are inspired by the seasonal and organic produce of local farmers and the cooking techniques of Rome and Lazio.
 The RSFP is not a restaurant: the kitchen prepares food for the same group of people daily with a keen awareness to nutritional balance, intelligent eating, and conscious consumption.